idealarealo/godot-video-tutorial-projects/CitationGame.md

 - Sere is... the mannequin in my video tutorials :)

 - Timmy is the littlest lamb in the flock of the "Shaun the Sheep" television series and video game.
-  He is the cousin of Shaun (the Sheep).
+  He is the cousin of Shaun.

   [Godot 4: Shader Control]